-Here is how the Rule would read under out proposal.
+Here is how the Rule would read under our original proposal.

-- (e) Exceptions in a Civil Case.
-This privilege does not apply: - (A) a proceeding the patient brings against a physician; or - (B) a license revocation proceeding in which the patient is a complaining witness. - (2) Consent.
-If the patient or a person authorized to act on the patient's behalf consents in writing to the release of any privileged information, as provided in subdivision (f). - (3) Action to Collect.
-In an action to collect a claim for medical services rendered to the patient. - (4) Party Relies on Patient's Condition.
+(e) Exceptions in a Civil Case.
+This privilege does not apply

+- (1) Proceeding Against Physician.
+If the communication or record is relevant to a claim or defense in a proceeding the patient brings against a physician; - (B) a license revocation proceeding in which the patient is a complaining witness.

+Consent.
+If the patient or a person authorized to act on the patient's behalf consents in writing to the release of any privileged information, as provided in subdivision (f).

+- (2) Action to Collect.
+In an action to collect a claim for medical services rendered to the patient. - (3) Party Relies on Patient's Condition.
 If any party relies on the patient's physical, mental, or emotional condition as a part of the party's claim or defense and the communication or record is relevant to that condition. - (5) Disciplinary Investigation or Proceeding.
 In a disciplinary investigation of or proceeding against a physician under the Medical Practice Act, Tex.
 Occ.
-Code §

-164.001 et seq., or a registered nurse under Tex.
+Code § 164.001 et seq., or a registered nurse under Tex.
 Occ.
 Code § 301.451 et seq.
-But the board conducting the investigation or proceeding must protect the identity of any patient whose medical records are examined unless:

-- (A) the patient's records would be subject to disclosure under paragraph (e)(1); or - (B) the patient has consented in writing to the release of medical records, as provided in subdivision (f). - (6) Involuntary Civil Commitment or Similar Proceeding.
+But the board conducting the investigation or proceeding must protect the identity of any patient whose medical records are examined unless: - (A) the patient's records would be subject to disclosure under paragraph (e)(1); or (B) the patient has consented in writing to the release of medical records, as - provided in subdivision (f). - (46) Involuntary Civil Commitment or Similar Proceeding.
 In a proceeding for involuntary civil commitment or court-ordered treatment, or a probable cause hearing under Tex.
-Health & Safety Code: - (A) chapter 462 (Treatment of Persons With Chemical Dependencies); - (B) title 7, subtitle C (Texas Mental Health Code); or - (C) title 7, subtitle D (Persons With an Intellectual Disability Act). - (D) title 11, chapter 841 (Civil Commitment of Sexually Violent Predators). - (7) Abuse or Neglect of "Institution" Resident.
+Health & Safety Code: - (A) chapter 462 (Treatment of Persons With Chemical Dependencies); - (B) title 7, subtitle C (Texas Mental Health Code); or - (C) title 7, subtitle D (Persons With an Intellectual Disability Act). - (D) title 11, chapter 841 (Civil Commitment of Sexually Violent Predators). - (57) Abuse or Neglect of "Institution" Resident.
 In a proceeding regarding the abuse or neglect, or the cause of any abuse or neglect, of a resident of an "institution" as defined in Tex.
 Health & Safety Code § 242.002.